jenkins-infra/docker-openvpn/README.md

     * on Linux, we recommend using [NetworkManager](https://wiki.archlinux.org/title/NetworkManager) client.
 Note that in that case, **you must enable** the option `Use this connection only for resources on its network`
     * on Windows, we recommend using [OpenVPN Connect](https://openvpn.net/client-connect-vpn-for-windows/) client.

+* ⚠️ When connecting, your VPN client requests a couple of username and password.
+It's expected and mandatory: please fill the value of your Jenkins account (same LDAP username + password as accounts.jenkins.io, issues.jenkins.io, ci.jenkins.io, etc.).

 #### Windows only

 If you want to use multiple VPN connections at the same time with OpenVPN, you have to install a new TAP adapter.
 This can be very easily by running *as Admin* the `C:\Program Files\TAP-Windows\bin\addtap.bat`.
 The [TAP-Windows](https://community.openvpn.net/openvpn/wiki/ManagingWindowsTAPDrivers) tool is installed in parallel with OpenVPN.